Single nominator pool

 This setup replaces the standard wallet with a restricted-wallet that allows outgoing transactions to be sent only to restricted destinations such as the Elector and the owner's address.

 The restricted wallet is unmaintained (replaced by nominator-pool) and has unresolved attack vectors like gas drainage attacks.
-Since the same wallet holds both gas fees and the stake principal in the same balance, an attacker that compromises the private key can generate transactions that will cause significant principal losses.
+Since the same wallet holds gas fees and the stake principal in the same balance, an attacker who compromises the private key can generate transactions that will cause significant principal losses.
 In addition, there's a race condition between the attacker and the owner when trying to withdraw due to seqno collisions.

 3. Nominator pool

 The nominator pool contract is overly complex due to the support of 40 concurrent nominators.
 In addition, the contract has to protect the nominators from the contract deployer because those are separate entities.
 This setup is considered ok but is very difficult to audit in full due to the size of the attack surface.
-The solution makes sense mostly when the validator does not have enough stake to validate alone or wants to do rev-share with third-party stakeholders.
+The solution makes sense mostly when the validator does not have enough stake to validate alone or wants to do a rev-share with third-party stakeholders.

 4. Single nominator